HoiPangCHEUNG/TTC-Arrivals/README.md

-# TTC Arrivals
+# TTC Next

-TTC-Arrivals is a real-time transit application that provides estimated arrival times (eta) for TTC buses and streetcars.
-With TTC-Arrivals, users can quickly and easily plan their commute and stay up-to-date with the latest arrival times.
+TTC Next is a real-time transit application that provides estimated arrival times (eta) for TTC buses and streetcars.
+With TTC Next, users can quickly and easily plan their commute and stay up-to-date with the latest arrival times.
+[Demo](https://hoipangcheung.github.io/TTC-Arrivals/)

 ## Features

+You can bookmark specific estimated time of arrival for your next bus or streetcar to the home page.
+With this feature, you can instantly access the information you need whenever you open the app, without having to search for it again.
+This feature makes it easy to keep track of the ETAs for your preferred routes and stops.

+Other features include:

 - Real-time arrival data for TTC buses and streetcars
 - Complete route information
-- Watchlist for frequently visited stops and routes

 ## Prerequisites